tridactyl/tridactyl/src/static/clippy/tutor.md

 ## Basics

 The idea behind Tridactyl is to allow you to navigate the web more efficiently with just the keyboard.
 Tridactyl turns Firefox into a modal browser, meaning it has several different modes of operation, like Vim.
-It can only ever be in one mode at a time, and each of these modes could have a wildly different operation.
+Each tab can only ever be in one mode at a time and each of these modes could have a wildly different operation.
 You can think of it a bit like a Transformer, if you like.
 There are four main modes you will want to be familiar with:

 *   Normal mode
     *   This mode is used for navigating around single pages and starting other modes.
-    *   You are usually in this mode.
+    *   Tabs are usually in this mode.
 You can enter normal mode from the other modes by pressing `Escape`.
 *   Hint mode
     *   This mode highlights elements on the web page and performs actions on those elements.
     *   This is most often used for following links, but it has many other submodes.